Cainiao

 Cainiao Smart Logistics Network Limited (菜鸟网络科技有限公司), formerly known as China Smart Logistics Network, is a Chinese logistics company launched by Alibaba Group, jointly with eight other companies, on 28 May 2013.
 On March 26, 2024, Alibaba, which holds approximately 64% of Cainiao's shares, said it would acquire the remaining 36% of Cainiao's shares.
 As of May 2018, Cainiao was one of the largest unicorn companies in China, valued at 100 billion yuan.

 Cainiao ensures delivery within 24 hours to any region of China.
 The company also shares resources with other logistics companies.

 Etymology

-The name Cainao combines the Chinese words cài; literally: (legume, 菜) and niǎo; literally: (bird, 鸟), as part of a metaphor meaning "the bird that only eats legumes."
+The name Cainiao combines the Chinese words cài; literally: (legume, 菜) and niǎo; literally: (bird, 鸟), as part of a metaphor meaning "the bird that only eats legumes."
 An animal like this would be considered weak, clumsy, or underdeveloped (unlike a meat-eating, strong, and experienced bird of prey).
 Thus, "Càiniǎo" could be translated as an inexperienced, novice, or beginner entity, which in the Chinese context has a positive connotation of humility and willingness to learn.